-Fly your companion for free through 2022 with these Southwest credit card offers
+Last chance to fly your companion for free through 2022 with these Southwest credit card offers

 CNN Underscored reviews financial products such as credit cards and bank accounts based on their overall value.
 We may receive a commission through the LendingTree affiliate network if you apply and are approved for a card, but our reporting is always independent and objective.

 The coveted Southwest Companion Pass is an elite travel benefit that’s almost too good to be true.
 This pass allows another passenger to fly with you for free (plus taxes) an unlimited number of times for the rest of the year it’s earned, plus the entire following year.
-That means if you earn the pass now, you’ll have it until December 31, 2021.

-But, you want it longer, right?
-Well, with the recent launch of some pretty incredible Southwest credit card offers this month, there’s actually an easy way to have the pass all the way through the end of 2022.
-Yes, you read that correctly — someone can fly with you for almost free for up to two years.
+So if you earn the pass now, you’ll have it until December 31, 2022, meaning someone can fly with you for almost free for nearly two years.

-Normally, earning the pass requires a massive amount of flying on Southwest, which you likely aren’t doing right now.
-But thanks to the way the airline counts credit card bonus points, a single Southwest credit card — or combining two credit card offers together — can help you earn the pass immediately without even stepping foot on a Southwest plane.
+And thanks to some pretty incredible Southwest credit card offers, there’s actually an easy way to earn this pass right now without even stepping on a Southwest plane.
+But you only have a few more days to take advantage of them, because the offers are only available until February 8 at 6 p.m.
+Eastern time when using the links in this story.

 How does this work?
 And is it something you should do in the midst of the pandemic?
 Let’s dig into the details and find out if getting a Southwest Companion Pass makes sense for you.